Regulations and regulatory matters

 NHS pharmacy contractors who have such emergency supply arrangements are not obliged to publicise them as part of their clinical governance programme.
 Clinical governance programmes are not generally required terms of local pharmaceutical services contracts.

-Review of the 2013 Regulations
+Secretary of State's review of the 2013 Regulations

 The Secretary of State must carry out reviews of the Regulations, set out the conclusions of each review in a report; and publish each report.